orbingol/NURBS-Python/README.md

 * Algorithm A2.3: DersBasisFuns
 * Algorithm A3.1: CurvePoint
 * Algorithm A3.2: CurveDerivsAlg1
+* Algorithm A3.3: CurveDerivCpts
+* Algorithm A3.4: CurveDerivsAlg2
 * Algorithm A3.5: SurfacePoint
 * Algorithm A3.6: SurfaceDerivsAlg1
 * Algorithm A4.1: CurvePoint (from weighted control points)